materialsproject/fireworks/docs/security_tutorial.rst

    .. note:: If you are using the ``--dbpath`` option, make sure to set it.

 Your admin user is now configured, and your Mongo instance is now protected from unauthorized access by outsiders without your credentials.
-Next we must set up your LaunchPad configuration file so that you can authenticate yourself when running FireWork scripts.
+Next we must set up your LaunchPad configuration file so that you can authenticate yourself when running Firework scripts.

 .. note:: Your *admin_user* and *admin_password* can be used to set passwords for all databases in your Mongo installation, including databases that are unrelated to FireWorks.
 The *FW_user* and *FW_password* are used specifically to log in to the **fireworks** database.